Destruction of Warsaw: Burning of libraries

 An important collection of books belonging to the Krasiński Library, created in 1844, was largely destroyed in 1944.
 The collection originally consisted of 250,000 items.
 During the Uprising, on September 5, 1944, the library's warehouses were shelled by German artillery and burned almost completely.
 Some of the books were preserved, thrown through windows by the library's staff.
-The surviving collection was later deliberately burned by the Germans in October 1944 after collapse of the Uprising.
+The surviving collection was later deliberately burned by the Germans in October 1944 after the collapse of the Uprising.
 About 26,000 manuscripts, 2,500 incunables, 80,000 early printed books, 100,000 drawings and prints, 50,000 note and theater manuscripts, and a large collection of maps and atlases were lost.
 The Przeździecki Estate Library in 6 Foksal Street included 60,000 volumes and 500 manuscripts, a rich archive containing 800 parchment and paper documents, and a cartographic collection consisting of 350 maps, atlases and plans.
-In addition to 10,000 prints and drawings, there was an extensive art gallery (Portrait of Casimir Jagiellon from the 15th century, Portrait of John III Sobieski from the Schleissheim Palace, the House altar of Sophia Jagiellon, 1456), valuable collection of miniatures and decorative art: textiles, porcelain, faience, glass, gold objects, military, etc. It burned down on September 25, 1939 as a result of severe aerial bombardment by the Germans (incendiary bombing).
+In addition to 10,000 prints and drawings, there was an extensive art gallery (Portrait of Casimir Jagiellon from the 15th century, the Portrait of John III Sobieski from the Schleissheim Palace, the House altar of Sophia Jagiellon, 1456), and a valuable collection of miniatures and decorative art: textiles, porcelain, faience, glass, gold objects, military, etc. It burned down on September 25, 1939 as a result of severe aerial bombardment by the Germans (incendiary bombing).
 The surviving items sheltered in the neighbouring tenement house at Szczygla Street were burned in October 1944.
 The last of above mentioned libraries, the Library of the Zamoyski Family Entail, acquired collections of 70,000 works (97,000 volumes), more than 2,000 manuscripts, 624 parchment diplomas, several thousand manuscripts, a collection of engravings, coins and 315 maps and atlases.
 Library collections also gathered numerous collections of art: a rich collection of militaria, miniatures, porcelain, faience and glass, natural collections, research tools etc., gathered mostly during the existence of the Zamoyski Academy.
 In 1939, about 50,000 items (about 30%) were destroyed in bombing.
 On September 8, 1944, the Germans set fire to both the Zamoyski Palace (Blue Palace) and the library building.